Jazlyn Moya

-Jazlyn Asia Santos Moya (born 24 January 1997), known as Jazlyn Moya, is an American-born Peruvian–Dominican footballer who plays as a forward for Australian club Logan Lightning FC and the Dominican Republic women's national team.
+Jazlyn Asia Santos Moya (born 24 January 1997), known as Jazlyn Moya, is a footballer who plays as a forward for Australian club Logan Lightning FC.
+Born in the United States, she plays for the Dominican Republic national team.

 Early life

 Moya was born in New Brunswick, New Jersey to a Dominican father and a Peruvian mother.
 She was raised in Avenel, New Jersey.

 High school and college career

 Moya has attended the Colonia High School in Colonia, New Jersey and the Monmouth University in West Long Branch, New Jersey.

 Club career

 Moya has played for New Jersey Copa FC in the United Women's Soccer.

 International career

 Moya attended a training camp of the senior Peru women's national team in March 2019.
 She made her senior debut for the Dominican Republic on 7 July 2021.